 When you register a domain, you will have the option to add privacy protection to block your personal data from the public.
 Depending on who your registrar and hosting provider is, they will sometimes offer domain privacy at no extra cost.

-ICANN, the organization tasked by the government with managing domain names, requires contact information for every domain owner to be publicly listed in a Whois database.
-This makes it easy for anyone to find and contact the owner of a domain name, including scam artists, hackers, and identity thieves.
-Whois can potentially list the following contact details:
+First, what is ICANN?
+ICANN is the organization tasked by the government to manage domain names.
+They require every domain owner to publicly list their contact information in a WHOIS database.
+The downside, however, is that this makes it easier for anyone to find and contact the owner of a domain name.
+Including scam artists, hackers, and identity thieves.

-Fortunately, by simply enabling Domain Privacy, we mask your personal info with our own.
+Don’t worry!
+We can mask your personal information with our own.
 You still own your domain name, but your contact details won’t be publicly displayed.
 For example, the address and telephone number listed will be that of Bluehost instead of your own.

-You might be asking yourself, “Is domain name privacy necessary”?
-The short answer is it is up to you if you want to protect your personal information from being shown in the directories but we will review the reasons why you should & potentially shouldn’t add domain protection.
+You might be asking yourself, do I need domain name privacy protection?
+The short answer: It depends on what you’re comfortable with.
+Do you want to protect your personal information from being shown in the directories?
+Then you should enable domain privacy.